www.gurteen.com

 On the fragmentation of knowledge (KM Principle 4) by Dave Snowden Founder & Chief Scientific Officer - Cognitive Edge

-On the idealistic verses naturalistic approach by Dave Snowden Founder & Chief Scientific Officer - Cognitive Edge
+On the idealistic verses naturalistic approach to business by Dave Snowden Founder & Chief Scientific Officer - Cognitive Edge

 On the way we report what we know (KM Principle 6) by Dave Snowden Founder & Chief Scientific Officer - Cognitive Edge